Securing Workloads: A Deep Dive into Attestation-Based Authorization for Non-Human Identities

 Understanding the Non-Human Identity (NHI) Landscape

-The security of workloads in modern infrastructure hinges on verifying the identities of those accessing them.
+The security of workloads in modern infrastructure really hinges on verifying the identities of those accessing them.
 But how can you ensure that a non-human entity (NHI) is who—or what—it claims to be?

 - For example, in healthcare, a compromised automated system could expose sensitive patient data.